DataDog/documentation/content/en/logs/guide/logs-rbac.md

 ### Get Permission IDs

-*Note*: This section is only required if you intend on using the Datadog API to set up RBAC.
+*Note*: This section is only required if you intend to use the Datadog API to set up RBAC.

 Use the [Permissions API][96] to get the list of all existing permissions.
 The answer is an array of permissions such as the one below (the `logs_read_data` permission has the `<PERMISSION_ID>` `1af86ce4-7823-11ea-93dc-d7cad1b1c6cb`, which is all you need to know about that permission).